youssef00mohamed/BERT-Based-Sentiment-Analysis-Model-for-Product-Reviews/README.md

 - `bert sentiment analysis.ipynb`: Python script for training the BERT model and evaluating its performance.
 - `README.md`: This file, containing project overview, instructions, and documentation.
 - `requirements.txt`: List of Python dependencies required to run the scripts.
-- `Dataset Used.txt`: Link of the amazon reviews dataset.
+- `Dataset Link.txt`: Link of the amazon reviews dataset.

 ## Usage